 How Can You Get Tested for the New Coronavirus?

-If you want to know about where you can get a test, your best bet is to ask your personal health care provider.
-You can also check the Centers for Disease Control and Prevention’s designated coronavirus website.
+If you want to know about where you can get a test, your best bet is to start local:

-At this point, there are many different types of tests produced by many different companies.
+Keep in mind that there are many different types of tests produced by many different companies.
 Some test for the novel coronavirus itself, while others test for signs that your body has developed antibodies to fight off infection (which can signal whether you were infected in the past).
-Some are also more reliable than others, so it’s helpful to get as much info as you can about the types of tests available near you.
+Some are also more reliable than others.
+In addition, many testing centers require you to wait several days after a potential COVID-19 exposure before you can get tested (because it can take a while for the test to detect signs of infection), so it’s helpful to get as much info as you can in advance about the types of tests available near you.

 We know that some people in the U.S. might not trust their governmental institutions at this juncture.
-But if you are looking for information, the Centers for Disease Control and Prevention (CDC) is actually giving the most accurate, up-to-date information that we have.
+But if you are looking for information, the Centers for Disease Control and Prevention (CDC) is providing some of the most accurate, up-to-date information that we have.

 HIV Care and Staying Healthy in the Coronavirus Era